bluebear2015/fs-journal/journal/02/reflection.md

 ## Prompts
 - What went well this week?
+i feel like a ma kind of understanding javascript a little bit better, it is still a little confusing at times
 - What did you learn that was a shock or surprise?
+-how much you can do with just html, css, and javascript
-- What are you struggling with?
+- What are you struggling with? just understanding functions and how to get them to interact with each other
-- What would you count as a victory?
+- What would you count as a victory? i feel like i am understanding it more than i thought i would, i went into this week pretty nervous.